robot-locomotion/dwl/README.md

 Introduction
 ===============================================
-The Dynamic Whole Body Locomotion library (DWL) implements a set of funcionalities to develop, design, and deploy locomotion algorithms, i.e. planning, control, etc. DWL has different modules such as: kinematics, dynamics, solvers (tree-search, optimization, etc), and environmet descriptions.
+The Dynamic Whole Body Locomotion library (DWL) implements a set of functionalities to develop, design, and deploy locomotion algorithms, i.e. planning, control, etc. DWL has different modules such as: kinematics, dynamics, solvers (tree-search, optimization, etc), and environment descriptions.
 All these tools are designed for many different locomotion problems such as planning, control and state estimation.
-DWL library is developed to be able to deploy in different robot framework systems such as ROS, and test it in real-time kernels.
+DWL library is developed to be able to deploy in different robot framework systems such as ROS, and test it on real-time kernels.
 DWL has different library dependencies, which most of them are optional.
 DWL is develop by Carlos Mastalli (carlos.mastalli@iit.it) at Istituto Italiano di Tecnologia.

 As well as DWL source code, we provide implementation of different dwl-based locomotion modules such: control, planning and perception.
 All these modules use ROS as framework for communication between them.
-As standard message interface between them, we use dwl_msgs packages and a set of commons methods used in the controllers and planners.
+As standard message interface between them, we use dwl_msgs packages and a set of commons methods for controllers and planners.

-Visit the [DWL installation page](http://.html) for detailed installation instructions, and also the Dynamic Legged Systems Lab of Istituto Italiano di Tecnologia (http://www.iit.it/en/advr-labs/dynamic-legged-systems.html) for more details about the project.
+Visit the DWL installation page for detailed installation instructions, and also the Dynamic Legged Systems Lab of Istituto Italiano di Tecnologia (http://www.iit.it/en/advr-labs/dynamic-legged-systems.html) for more details about the project.

 Software Overview